Aeneas: Other sources

 The rest of Aeneas's biography is gleaned from other ancient sources, including Livy and Ovid's Metamorphoses.
-According to Livy, Aeneas was victorious but Latinus died in the war.
+According to Livy, Aeneas was victorious, but Latinus died in the war.
 Aeneas founded the city of Lavinium, named after his wife.
 He later welcomed Dido's sister, Anna Perenna, who then committed suicide after learning of Lavinia's jealousy.
 After Aeneas's death, Venus asked Jupiter to make her son immortal.
 Jupiter agreed.
 The river god Numicus cleansed Aeneas of all his mortal parts and Venus anointed him with ambrosia and nectar, making him a god.
 Aeneas was recognized as the god Jupiter Indiges.
+Aeneas is also an ancestor of the founders of Rome, the twin brothers Romulus and Remus, the two orphan boys who are seen being suckled by a she-wolf.